crossplane/crossplane/design/one-pager-change-logs.md

 As mentioned in the previous section, change log entries will be written to the pod logs.
-However, there is some additional structure we will build in order to keep change logs entirely separated from the regular provider log entries, which will add not only with human readability, but also post processing and analysis by the system responsible for long term storage.
+However, there is some additional structure we will build in order to keep change logs entirely separated from the regular provider log entries, which will aid not only with human readability, but also post processing and analysis by the system responsible for long term storage.

 Each provider pod that generates change log entries will have a sidecar